Microsoft/azure-docs.pt-pt/articles/cognitive-services/Speech-Service/includes/how-to/speech-translation-basics/speech-translation-basics-csharp.md

 ## <a name="import-dependencies"></a>Dependências de importação

-Para executar os exemplos neste artigo, inclua as seguintes `using` declarações no topo do ficheiro *Program.cs.*
+Para executar os exemplos neste artigo, inclua as seguintes `using` declarações no topo do ficheiro *.cs Programa.*

 ```csharp
 using System;